 - All areas affected by the construction will be restored

 - Excavation work can sometimes cause an accidental water pipeline break or similar problem

 - Instructions for a precautionary boil water notice will be issued should any water service interruption occur

 Cost & Funding

 The $2.7 million project is being funded through the Public Utilities Water Enterprise Capital Improvement Program.

-- Construction is expected to begin in December 2016 and be completed by late 2017
+- Construction expected to start - December 2016

 - Project Manager – Jim Duncan, P.E., Public Utilities Department, (813) 612-7766